UT Tyler Financial Aid FAQs

 Q: How do I apply for summer financial aid?

-You must be enrolled in your summer classes and have a FAFSA on file for the current academic year at UT Tyler before you complete the Summer Aid Application.
+A: You must be enrolled in a minimum of 6 credit hours of summer classes and have a FAFSA on file for the current academic year at UT Tyler before you complete the Summer Aid Application.

 Q: Do I have to apply for financial aid every year?